jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/timeline/index.md

     title: "Added some docs around ChatGPT"
     body: "
 ChatGPT is such a powerful tool, so there is a section particular for [ChatGPT](/chatgpt) demonstrating usage and results.
-"
+But you can also spend time in useless comment sections and non-working iframes from cusdis (https://cusdis.com) "
 ---